Quick Start Tutorial

 Get a list of recipes

 Let's try and retrieve the recipe that we just created with the recipe list endpoint.
-Open the fifth request in the collection "5.
+Open the fifth request in the collection "4.
 Get a list of recipes".

 This endpoint accepts optional filters as query params.
 We'll filter on the UID field to try and find the recipe that we just created.
-This is done by appending ?uid=OJ10001
+This is done by appending ?uid=OJ10001 to the URL.

 Click Send.
 The server should send back a list with a single element: the Orange Juice recipe.
 Take a look at the returned object: this is a simplified response.
-You can also make a request to the URL indicated in this object's url
+You can also make a request to the URL indicated in this object's url attribute to get the complete information from the Recipe detail endpoint.

-๐ Refreshing your Tokens
+🔁 Refreshing your tokens

 The access token expires one week after it's been created, for security reasons.
 The server will block attempts to access the API with tokens older than one week with a 401 Unauthorized response.
 Therefore, this token must be periodically refreshed.